rcastellsg/rcastellsg.github.io/contact/index.md

 ## Land Acknowledgement Statement

-The Fraser lab recognizes that [the University of California San Francisco sits on the unceded land of the Ramaytush Ohlone (pronounced Rah-mah-tush O-lone-ee) peoples, the original inhabitants of the San Francisco Peninsula](https://diversity.ucsf.edu/ucsf-land-acknowledgment).
+The Coyote-Maestas lab recognizes that [the University of California San Francisco sits on the unceded land of the Ramaytush Ohlone (pronounced Rah-mah-tush O-lone-ee) peoples, the original inhabitants of the San Francisco Peninsula](https://diversity.ucsf.edu/ucsf-land-acknowledgment).
 As settlers on this land, we want to recognize the historic, and ongoing, discrimination and violence inflicted upon Indigenous people in North America.
-Please read our [full statement](/land_ack).
+Please read our and Fraser lab's [full statement](/land_ack).

 # Directions to the Fraser Lab
 ### The Mission Bay Campus can be reached: